Water Heater FAQ

 Tankless water heaters do not contain a storage tank like conventional water heaters.
 A gas burner or electric element heats the water only when there is a demand for hot water.

 There are many things to consider when choosing conventional vs. tankless water heating systems.
-MacGregor can guide you through your options and get the right system for home that will give years of service and efficient performance.
+MacGregor can guide you through your options and get the right system for your home that will give years of service and efficient performance.